LoginRadius/engineering-portal/content/working-with-azure-key-vault-in-csharp/index.md

 - How to set up and configure it?
 - How to read a secret value stored inside it in C#?

-We’ll use the following steps to read a secret stored in an Azure Key Vault instance.
+Use the following steps to read a secret stored in an Azure Key Vault instance.

 1. Create a Web App in the Azure Portal